Start page

 Germ 120 56 59 41 61 56 33 34 33 21 26 17

-It can be the fruitful connection of individual Finno-Ugrik habitats with available Finno-Ugric place names on it, which can even suggest ways of their later migration to their lands at present.
+It can be the fruitful connection of individual Finno-Ugrik habitats with available Finno-Ugric place names, which can even suggest ways of their later migration to their lands at present.
 You can find many place names of Finno-Ugric origin in Russia, which remained here from the For-Russian period (GORDEYEV F.I., 1990, 60).
-Many of them can be decrypted using several languages, but in some ethnic-producing areas place names can be decrypted just by using those languages which here were formed.
-And in some cases chains of names of individual nations mark migration paths from their ancestral home to the modern-day territories.
+Many of them can be decrypted using several languages, but in some ethnic-producing areas place names can be decrypted just by using those languages in which here were formed.
+In some cases, chains of names of individual nations mark migration paths from their ancestral home to the modern-day territories.
 (See.
 Map below)

 Finno-Ugric place names on ethno-producing areas and migration routes of Finno-Ugric peoples.

 The boundaries of total Finno-Ugric territory and boundaries of individual areas are indicated by black lines.
-At the same time, they are the rivers, if they have no interpretation by means of the Finno-Ugric languages.
-Place-names left by individual Finno-Ugric peoples at times of formation of their primary languages are indicated by different colors.
-Finnish – blue, Estonian – red, Hungarian – brown, moksha – light-violet, Komi – light-blue, Udmurt – green, etc. Localities designated by starlets, rivers – by lines.
+At the same time, they are the rivers, if they have no interpretation using the Finno-Ugric languages.
+Place names left by individual Finno-Ugric peoples at times of formation of their primary languages are indicated by different colors.
+Finnish – blue, Estonian – red, Hungarian – brown, moksha – light violet, Komi – light blue, Udmurt – green, etc. Localities designated by starlets, rivers – by lines.

 Prehistoric Finno-Ugric place names are considered more detailed separately (see Section Finno-Ugric Place Names of Ancient Times.)